TJH0409/CW2024/README.md

   found the error InvocationTargetException (fixed by adding timeline.stop in goToNextLevel)

-  put all config files into a package
+  put all config files into a package and make changes to relevant codes

-  put all level files into a package
+  put all level files into a package and make changes to relevant codes

+  put all image.java files into a package and make changes to relevant codes

 Unexpected Problems: Communicate any unexpected challenges or issues you encountered during the assignment.
 Describe how you addressed or attempted to resolve them.